LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

   - Selection (if statements)
   - Repetition (loops)
 - Syntax (grammar)
-  - Variables – dynamic typing
+  - Variables
-    - Primitive types: *number*, *boolean*, *string*, *undefined*
-    - Best practice: declare and initialize before use
   - Operators: +, -, *, /, %, ++, --
   - Keywords (reserved words): http://www.w3schools.com/js/js_reserved.asp
   - Statements – End with a semicolon
 - Console vs. Web page
-- Input and output
+- Input and output (i/o)
-  - Normally to and from form elements in a web page.
+  - Normally i/o is done to and form HTML *elements* in a web page.

+    - We've already used `document.write` to put text, including HTML elements, directly into a web page.
+    - Later, we'll learn how to put text into an element or get it out of an element.
-  - Can also be done with prompt and alert dialogs.
+  - Can also be done with `prompt` (for input) and `alert` (for output) dialogs.
+This works both in the console and in a web page.
+  -
-  - Output can be sent to the console log.
+    Output can be sent to the console *log*.

+    ```javascript
+     var name = "world";
+     console.log("Hello " + name + "!");
+    ```

+    Question: Note that we didn't output an html element, like `<p></p>` to the console log.
+Why?